jurbanek/powerpan/README.md

 ## Features

-- Object model of PAN-OS XML-API and XML configuration as PowerShell cmdlets and objects
+- Object model of PAN-OS XML-API and XML configuration as PowerShell native cmdlets and objects
   - The objects modeled are few, but those modeled function well
 - Persistent secure key/password storage of NGFW (called `PanDevice`) device credentials for use across PowerShell sessions (called `PanDeviceDb` internally, think of it as a simple device inventory).
-  - Enables launching PowerShell and immediately "getting to work" *in the shell* without having to write scripts or deal with authentication
+  - Enables launching PowerShell and immediately "getting to work" *in the shell* without having to write scripts or deal with authentication every time
 - "Anything imaginable" is doable with `Invoke-PanXApi`.
-The *more specific* cmdlets are mostly targeted at runtime operations and non-policy administrative use case cases.
+The *more specific* cmdlets are mostly targeted at runtime operations and limited policy administrative use case cases.
 - Mature models
   - `Invoke-PanXApi` provide low-level abstraction the PAN-OS XML-API.
 Nearly all other cmdlets call `Invoke-PanXApi` to interact with the XML-API
     - The capabilities of all future planned cmdlets can already be done with `Invoke-PanXApi` and logic, the future cmdlets will just make it easier.